Sign up to our Newsletter

 LLM or JD?
 Which One to Choose

-Choosing between the LLM or JD depends on a few very basic factors.
-The first is where you are in your legal journey.
-If you have absolutely no legal experience and have just finished your undergrad in America or Canada, your only option is a JD to begin practicing law.
+Choosing between the LLM or JD depends on a couple of factors, which begin with determining where you are in your legal journey.
+If you don’t have legal experience and have already finished your undergrad in America or Canada, your only option is a JD.

 LLMs are also much shorter programs, which allow foreign lawyers to begin practicing law as soon as possible.

 Another reason to get an LLM is if you want to pursue legal education.
-In order to teach law, you usually need an LLM at minimum, and sometimes even a JSD (Doctor of Juristic Science).
+To teach law, you usually need an LLM at a minimum, and sometimes even a JSD (Doctor of Juristic Science).

 FAQs: LLM vs. JD